jbestenlehner/mat1820_example/_build/html/_sources/docs/session2.md

 ```
 The matrix is of dimension $m\times n$.
 The rank of the matrix $ \leq n$, if $n < m$, or $ \leq m$, if $m < n$.
 See also your math lectures.

-Further reading including Python example on how scalars, vectors, matrices and tensors relate to each other can be found [here](https://www.kdnuggets.com/2018/05/wtf-tensor.html).
+Further reading including Python example on how scalars, vectors, matrices and tensors relate to each other can be found <a href="https://www.kdnuggets.com/2018/05/wtf-tensor.html" target="_blank">here</a>.

 ## Matrix operations